 In some Asian countries, we will see statues of Avalokitesvara with a sign saying “The Wish-Fulfilling Bodhisattva.”
 This is very incorrect.
 The Buddha had said many times that if we wanted something, only we can create the causes and conditions to obtain it.
 We can’t be praying to Avalokitesvara saying, “Avalokitesvara bodhisattva, please help me get money… help me get well… help me with the courage to ask this girl out.”
 No!
 Avalokitesvara Bodhisattva is not there to help us get rich, get laid, and magically get well!
 That’s not how it works.

 In prayer, in any religion, should not be for asking for something.
 That defeats the purpose of prayer.
 Prayer should be the means of helping you concentrate on something so you can find the solution yourself.
-Why would you ask god, buddha, or a bodhisattva for money if all you’re doing is sitting on the couch watching TV or playing video games?
+Why would you ask god, buddha, or a bodhisattva for money if all you’re doing is sitting on the couch watching TV or playing video games like Overwatch with the best ovewatch news online.
 Like everything else in life, we must apply effort and dedication so we can achieve what we want.
 Like a job interview, we can just go in and “wing it.”
 That’s definitely NOT get us the job.
 Instead, we must research the job description, the company, the benefits, etc. if we want to impress the interviewer.
 There is work involved to get the job to give us work!

 We cannot have blind-faith and pray to anything or anyone for something we want.
 That just makes us lazy.
 If we want something but put no work into making it happen, then we’re lazy and we will never accomplish anything.